How much of UK dance music history is real?

-“If you look at the people who were into house music early on in the North of England, well over half of those were black, and overwhelmingly black in places like Manchester and Sheffield,” Brewster says.
+“If you look at the people who were into house music early on in the North of England, well over half of those were black, and even more so in places like Manchester and Sheffield,” Brewster says.
 “The nuanced version of house music history in the UK, where there’s loads of black kids into it before Ecstasy arrived, is not as compelling to documentary makers and some writers, even though it’s more accurate.”

 What remains compelling, to documentary makers at least, is the infamous “Ibiza origin” story — that much-repeated tale of four friends (DJs Paul Oakenfold, Danny Rampling, Johnny Walker, and Nicky Holloway) who had a life-changing Ecstasy experience at Amnesia in the summer of 1987.
 According to this story, it was the clubs they promoted on their return — Shoom (Rampling), Spectrum and Future (Oakenfold, Walker), and the Trip (Holloway) — that brought acid house to the masses.